-The common stock and warrants which are offered for resale by this prospectus are offered for the accounts of the current holders of such common stock and warrants, whom we refer to as the selling holders.
-The selling holders may sell the common stock, the warrants, and the common stock issuable upon exercise of the warrants, from time to time, directly to purchasers or through underwriters, broker-dealers or agents, who may receive compensation in the form of discounts, concessions or commissions.
-The common stock and warrants may be sold in one or more transactions at fixed prices, prevailing market prices at the time of sale, prices related to prevailing market prices, varying prices determined at the time of sale or negotiated prices.
+The common stock which is offered for resale by this prospectus is offered for the accounts of the current holders of such common stock, whom we refer to as the selling holders.
+The selling holders may sell the common stock, from time to time, directly to purchasers or through underwriters, broker-dealers or agents, who may receive compensation in the form of discounts, concessions or commissions.
+The common stock may be sold in one or more transactions at fixed prices, prevailing market prices at the time of sale, prices related to prevailing market prices, varying prices determined at the time of sale or negotiated prices.

-We will not receive any of the proceeds from the shares of common stock and warrants sold by the selling holders.
-We may, however, receive cash consideration in connection with the exercise of the warrants for cash.
-We have agreed to bear specific expenses in connection with the registration and sale of the common stock and warrants being offered by the selling holders.
+We will not receive any of the proceeds from the shares of common stock sold by the selling holders.
+We have agreed to bear specific expenses in connection with the registration and sale of the common stock being offered by the selling holders.

 Our common stock is traded on the Nasdaq National Market under the symbol "HTGC."
 The net asset value per share of our common stock at February 28, 2006 (the last date prior to the date of this prospectus on which we determined net asset value) was \$11.55, based on net assets of approximately \$113.2 million at February 28, 2006.
 The net asset value at December 31, 2005, was \$11.67 prior to payment of a \$0.30 per share dividend in January 2006.
-On March 23, 2006, the last reported sale price of a share of our common stock on the Nasdaq National Market was \$11.33.
-Our warrants are quoted on the OTC Bulletin Board under the symbol "HTGCW."
-There can be no assurance that an active public market for the warrants will develop, or if such a market develops, it will be maintained.
-We do not intend to apply, and are not obligated to apply, to list the warrants on any national securities exchange or the Nasdaq National Market.
+On April 13, 2006, the last reported sale price of a share of our common stock on the Nasdaq National Market was \$10.95.

-An investment in our common stock and warrants involves risks and involves a heightened risk of total loss of investment.
+An investment in our common stock involves risks and involves a heightened risk of total loss of investment.
 In addition, the companies in which we invest are subject to special risks.
-See "Risk Factors" beginning on page 12 to read about risks that you should consider before investing in our common stock, including the risk of leverage.
+See "Risk Factors" beginning on page 14 to read about risks that you should consider before investing in our common stock, including the risk of leverage.

-This prospectus contains important information you should know before investing in our common stock or warrants.
+This prospectus contains important information you should know before investing in our common stock.
 Please read it before making an investment decision and keep it for future reference.
 Shares of closed-end investment companies have in the past frequently traded at a discount to their net asset value.
 If our shares trade at a discount to net asset value, it may increase the risk of loss for purchasers in this offering.